 Our working groups

-This is a recent area identified as a shared priority for Australia and India, but one that offers enormous opportunity in the exchange of technology and innovation to support and grow the agriculture sectors of both countries.
 Both India and Australia must respond to the challenges of climate change, and Australia stands ready to support India in its pursuit of greater efficiency and opportunity for the nation’s farmers.
 We also realise the importance of capacity and capability building in the areas of food and water security.
+The initial joint working group focused on agritech, an area identified as a shared priority for Australia and India, but one that offers enormous opportunity in the exchange of technology and innovation to support and grow the agriculture sectors of both countries.

 The strategic potential for greater collaboration by Australia and India on the digital economy is exciting yet currently constrained by an underdeveloped bilateral framework.
-There is a significant opportunity to strengthen the eco-system and build complementarities and greater collaboration between Australia and India to drive trade and investment, as well as skill development.
+There is a significant opportunity to strengthen the eco-system and build complementarities and greater collaboration between Australia and India to drive trade and investment, as well as skill development and enhanced employment pathways.

 (Australian co-chair)